Exercise notebook: Git committing

 ):

 Task: Check whether the correct lines were added!
 Create a commit containing the relevant changes.
-Afterwards, discard the remaining changes.
+Afterward, discard the remaining changes.

 Even if you run